wu9o/mf/README.md

 #### 2. Dependency Sharing

-To optimize performance and ensure stability, critical libraries are shared between the Shell App and all micro-apps.
+To optimize performance and ensure stability, critical libraries are shared between the shell application and all micro-apps.
 This is configured in the `ModuleFederationPlugin`'s `shared` option.
-Only essential, singleton-required libraries are explicitly shared:
-- `react`
-- `react-dom`
-- `react-router-dom`
-- `@arco-design/web-react`

 #### 3. Deep Linking on GitHub Pages